GitHackerz/travel-planner-bot/README.md

 ## 📝 Note

-This project was developed during the HexaStack Hackathon to demonstrate the extensibility of the HexaBot platform.
+This project was developed during the Orange Hackathon to demonstrate the extensibility of the HexaBot platform.
 The plugins are currently pending activation and integration into the main platform.

 *Developed with ❤️ Pegas Espeit Team*